What is Ave Maria malware?

 General description of Ave Maria malware

 Ave Maria is a modular RAT with an advanced design.
-When it was first discovered, researchers believed that the malware is fairly simple.
-It was later revealed that this virus has advanced functions under its hood, such as privilege escalation and remote camera control.
+When it was first discovered, researchers believed that the malware is fairly simple and won't follow Ryuk ransomware's story.
+After the later analysis, it was revealed that this virus has advanced functions under its hood, such as privilege escalation and remote camera control.

 However, some parts of the malware appear to be unfinished.
 And it looks like the authors are still working on expanding its functionality even further.
 Considering how effective this RAT already is, this idea is nothing but worrying.